netosober/netosober.github.io/_posts/2014-07-16-emberjs-styling-wtih-bootstrap.markdown

 {% endhighlight %}

-Open your favorite browser, and go to [localhost:4200](http://localhost:4200/), and you'll see nice welcome message from your new ember applicagtion.
+Open your favorite browser, and go to [localhost:4200](http://localhost:4200/), and you'll see nice welcome message from your new ember application.

 ![EmberJS Welcome page](/images/posts/ember-welcome.png)